Ready to buy? Shop Sleep Number mattresses

 |10 Year, Limited||Free to Contiguous U.S.|

 Mattress shipping prices and policies vary among companies and often depend on your location.
-When you purchase a mattress online, your mattress may arrive via White Glove delivery, or it may be shipped as a bed in a box.
+When you purchase a mattress online, your mattress may arrive via White Glove delivery, or it may be shipped shrink wrapped and compressed to fit in a box.

 Alternatively, some companies offer White Glove delivery for an additional cost.
 On the arranged delivery date, service technicians bring the mattress to your home and set it up in your room of choice.
 Sometimes the technicians are able to remove old mattresses as well.
 Not all companies offer White Glove delivery, and some only offer this service in certain locations.